Study at the nation's premier SLP Institute. Join the next online cohort in May 2021.

 Discipline-specific bilingual extension certificate program

 This Institute is discipline-specific for bilingual speech-language pathologists working in the field who have a master’s degree program in speech-language pathology, or who have a master’s in another area and are working under their Teachers of Students with Speech and Language Disabilities (TSLD) or Teacher of Speech and Hearing Handicapped (TSHH) certificates.
+Students will gain the training to work professionally without needing to enroll in a full speech language pathology graduate program.

 Bridging the gap between research and application

 Speech-language pathologists evaluate bilingual and culturally diverse children who are having linguistic and/or academic difficulties.
 As a result, speech-language pathologists are making the crucial diagnosis between a disorder and something else.
 In the Institute, students acquire the skills to analyze the particular needs of bilingual children with disabilities to meet their full potential academically.
+The program complements learning from a speech pathology degree or related graduate program with the application of contemporary best practices in SLP.

 Gain the knowledge and skills to provide quality services

 Students will collaborate and engage with Dr. Crowley and her team of experts in bilingual speech-language pathology, and also receive access to a robust library of media resources that enhance their learning experience.
+Students will graduate from the program with a mastery of how to teach language to children.

 Visit the Bilingual Extension Institute website to learn more about the Advanced Certificate in Bilingual Speech-Language Pathology.